mayurisampathgiri/Statistics/README.md

-Python practice code in statistics
+This repository consists of Python code for statistical analysis.